 Readings about Rhetorical Foundations

 In this brief essay, Nancy Fox complicates the “bad idea” that “Logos is Synonymous With Logic.”
 Instead, in this selection from Bad Ideas About Writing, Fox draws on ancient texts and contemporary understandings of rhetoric to demonstrate the complexity of argumentation.
 She suggests that a nuanced view of logos is actually more useful for our understanding of how arguments function.
+This article also available as a PDF.

 Keywords from this chapter in Bad Ideas about Writing